 Boutique Réunion is one of those dangerous shops.
 The ones you walk into curiously and leave with a new collection of beautiful items you didn’t realize you needed 15 minutes ago.
 Located at the front of the lovely Librairie de Verdun they offer all fine food-related things.
 From magazines to locally produced tonics and high-end utensils and tablecloths, the boutique is loaded with a curated selection of goods to impress your guests in the room they are most likely to spend most of their time in when at yours: the kitchen.
 Don’t laugh, I literally make the trek here to refill my dispenser with OH eco-friendly, fragrant-free, biodegradable and soft-to-my-skin soap.

 Verdun was a dry part of town since 1875 with a no bar rule in effect before giving it a much-needed liquid go in 2013.
 The first bar to open in over a century (beer geeks rejoice), with its original location just south of the McGill Ghetto, is the underrated but stellar BENELUX brewpub.
-The Sherbrooke location, which is celebrating its 11th year in operation in a locale that housed an old bank (vault door and space still in operation) just so happened to open their southwest sister location in no other than a beautiful high-ceilinged space that housed a Bank of Montréal.
+The Sherbrooke Street location, housed in an old bank (you can still see the vault door and space) just so happened to open their southwest sister location in no other than a beautiful high-ceiling space that used to be the Bank of Montréal.
 The patio is ideal for monthly méchouis (pig roasts) with a pint of the Cuda, an american IPA with a Christmas tree flavour and punch of west coast hops.